The application deadline for the Fall 2015 entering class has been extended to April 15, 2015.

 If you are admitted to Temple Law School, you will know that you were chosen because your skills, abilities, achievements, and potential are the credentials that earned you this opportunity.

 All admission procedures and deadlines for reapplicants are identical to those for new applicants.
 Please note that reapplicants are required to submit a new application form, application fee, and a new personal statement and must have a current registration with the Credential Assembly Service.
-Admissions files are held for three years so if you applied within the last three years the Admissions Committee will also have access to your previous application.
-However, you are encouraged to submit an updated personal statement and letters of recommendation.

 If an applicant presents a degree from an institution situated outside the United States (other than a Canadian affiliate), the academic work required by the awarding institution must be the equivalent of a baccalaureate degree from an accredited institution situated within the United Sstates